 Harlem resident LaNora Williams-Clark, Esq., has been selected as one of the winning Fellows at this year’s PitchBLACK, an interactive pitching session held on Friday in New York City.
-The 3,000 Project, a documentary on which Williams-Clark serves as executive producer, was selected as one of the winning broadcast projects at PitchBLACK.
+The 3,000 Project, a documentary on which Williams-Clark, was selected as one of the winning broadcast projects at PitchBLACK.
 The event culminated Black Public Media’s 13-week 360 Incubator+ for broadcast programs, web series, and virtual reality projects.
 The national incubator and talent development program, designed to identify and pipeline quality black content while honing the skills of brilliant makers, awarded a total of $320,000 in funding.

 Directed by Keith McQuirter, The 3,000 Project explores how Wisconsin — one of the most incarcerated states in the nation — is grappling with parole reform.
 Williams-Clark and McQuirter were both on hand to receive the honor.

 Williams-Clark has spent nearly two decades advocating for prison and sentencing reform.
 Her journey began at UC Berkeley where she did research on mandatory minimum sentencing and the “War on Drugs.”
 She went on to assist in creating the nation’s first offender reentry clinic at the New York University School of Law.
 Williams-Clark eventually left the practice of law to launch Muse Creative Arts Agency, LLC, which supports the efforts of writers and creators using film and theatre to tell underrepresented stories about the Black experience.